slotix/dbconvert-streams-website/docs/guide/deploy-ec2.md

 # {{ $frontmatter.title }}

-We are going to create an instance in Amazon Elastic Compute Cloud (EC2).
+We are going to create an instance on Amazon Elastic Compute Cloud (EC2), and the steps to deploy DBConvert Streams on it are as follows:
-Then to deploy DBConvert Streams there can be done by following the steps below:

 ## Launch Amazon EC2 Instance.